-Learn how to create Tree Map Charts in Google Sheets through our easy & stress-free guide 😌
+Learn how to create tree map charts in Google Sheets through this easy & stress-free guide 😌

 It often becomes difficult to represent relationships amongst categories when working with lots of data.
-Tree Map Charts are often useful in representing parent-child relationships between different data items and are usually used for the classification of data in Google Sheets.
+Tree map charts are useful in representing parent-child relationships between different items and are usually used for the classification of data.

-Each category of data is represented in the form of rectangles in Tree Map Charts in Google Sheets and each of these rectangles has a specified size and colour.
-This makes the data easier to understand and interpret.
+Each category of data is represented in the form of rectangles in tree map charts in Google Sheets and each of these rectangles has a specific size and colour.
+This makes the data easy to understand and interpret.

-In order to create Tree Map Charts in Google Sheets, your data should follow a particular format.
-As shown below, for this article, I have considered an example of the different types of majors taught at a university.
+In order to create tree map charts in Google Sheets, the data should follow a particular format.
+As shown below, for this article I have considered as an example the different types of majors taught at a university.

 As you can see the data shown above consists of three columns in the following format-